anyaevostinar/anyaevostinar.github.io/classes/361-s25/prep-intro.md

 * Complexity pg 113-116 (Section title *What Is Life?*)

 ## Checks
-Complete the following:
+Submit answers to the following through Moodle:
-* Join CampusWire and post an introduction in "General" with the following:
+* What is the criteria for an A in the course?
-    * Your preferred name and optionally your pronouns
-    * Your class year
-    * Why you decided to take this class/what you're hoping to get out of this class
-    * One hobby/thing you like to do for fun
+* What are three requirements that have been proposed for something being "alive"?
+* What does the field of artificial life try to do?